niteshjeganathan/VITMAS_Task0_21BCE7345/README.md

 git add .
 git add <filename>
 ```

-First two lines of the code will add everything to the staging area that is present in your current directory.
+The first two lines will add all the files present in the current directory to the staging area.
 The third line will add the specific file to the staging area.
 ---

 ##### Code